-The Stohlquist Fit is a "universal sized" life vest that is surprisingly comfortable on the range of sizes it claims to accommodate.
-Both large and small testers of all genders find this vest to be easy to wear and adjust to the right size.
+The Stohlquist Fit is a "universal sized" life vest that is surprisingly comfortable on the range of sizes it manages to accommodate.
+Both large and small testers of all genders find this vest easy to wear and adjust to the right size.
 A thinner top section of the front side also allows it to bend more easily than many others, which most women will greatly appreciate.
-While several other, similar jackets are too close and uncomfortably tight around the neck and collar bones, the Fit is just right.
-Relatively large armholes keep it decently comfortable and may be enough for you to take this on a short paddling trip.
+Where several other, similar jackets are too close and uncomfortably tight around the neck and collar bones, the Fit is just right.
+Relatively large armholes keep it decently comfortable and may be enough for you to take this on a short paddling trip as well.
 Numerous loops all the way around the vest also help keep strap tails out of the way, making your day that much more enjoyable.

-However, for thinner individuals, the top strap's first loop is a bit too close for comfort and makes it more challenging to tighten completely.
-And while the jacket is thin enough to be comfortable leaning back in your boat, it's a bit on the long side for scrunched up postures like kayak paddling.
-This vest does come with a manufacturer's warranty against defects in workmanship, which we appreciate, as it's covered in protruding seams around every edge.
+However, for thinner individuals, the top strap's first containment loop is a bit too close to the buckle, making it more challenging to tighten completely.
+And while the jacket is thin enough to be comfortable leaning back in your boat, it's a bit on the long side for scrunched up postures like kayaking.
+This vest does come with a manufacturer's warranty against any defects, which we appreciate, as it's lined by protruding seams on every edge.
 Though it's unlikely to blow your Aqua Socks off, this simple design is comfortable and easy enough to ensure you'll actually be able to wear it all day.

-This super-versatile vest is just about everything we want in a paddle jacket.
+The Astral V-Eight is a super-versatile vest with just about everything we want in a paddle jacket.
 A high foam location on the back leaves the majority of the panel to be open, airy mesh — any paddler's dream.
 The front clip is on top of the foam paneling, avoiding that uncomfortably tight feeling from so many other vests after hours of sitting in a cramped cockpit.
 Spacious pockets will help you keep necessities close at hand while a thinner top section is greatly appreciated by our lady testers.
 A front zipper and side adjustments create a more even overall feel we love, and velcro sections on the shoulder straps hold those up and out of your business.

 While the high back paneling works with most small watercraft seats, it is a bit obnoxious if you spend a lot of time swimming in this vest.
 It can also be a touch wide for narrow-shouldered folks, though it doesn't interfere with "normal" paddling maneuvers.
 Though we appreciate the versatility of the expandable pockets on the V-Eight, stuffing them totally full can become an obstacle for your inner arms.
 The front is also a bit on the thick, inflexible side, but we found ourselves quickly forgetting that the longer we wore it.
 For a paddle jacket that's comfortable and versatile, this one is our favorite.